F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   the input ``lro_timeout_usec`` value.
   If this parameter is not specified, by default PMD will set the smallest value supported by HW.

+- ``hp_buf_log_sz`` parameter [int]

+  The total data buffer size of a hairpin queue (logarithmic form), in bytes.
+  PMD will set the data buffer size to 2 ** ``hp_buf_log_sz``, both for RX & TX.
+  The capacity of the value is specified by the firmware and the initialization will get a failure if it is out of scope.
+  The range of the value is from 11 to 19 right now, and the supported frame size of a single packet for hairpin is from 512B to 128KB.
+It might change if different firmware release is being used.
+By using a small value, it could reduce memory consumption but not work with a large frame.
+If the value is too large, the memory consumption will be high and some potential performance degradation will be introduced.
+  By default, the PMD will set this value to 16, which means that 9KB jumbo frames will be supported.

+- ``reclaim_mem_mode`` parameter [int]

+  Cache some resources in flow destroy will help flow recreation more efficient.
+  While some systems may require the all the resources can be reclaimed after flow destroyed.
+  The parameter ``reclaim_mem_mode`` provides the option for user to configure if the resource cache is needed or not.

+  There are three options to choose:

+  - 0. It means the flow resources will be cached as usual.
+The resources will be cached, helpful with flow insertion rate.

+  - 1. It will only enable the DPDK PMD level resources reclaim.

+  - 2. Both DPDK PMD level and rdma-core low level will be configured as reclaimed mode.

+  By default, the PMD will set this value to 0.

+- ``sys_mem_en`` parameter [int]

+  A non-zero value enables the PMD memory management allocating memory from system by default, without explicit rte memory flag.

+  By default, the PMD will set this value to 0.

+- ``decap_en`` parameter [int]

+  Some devices do not support FCS (frame checksum) scattering for tunnel-decapsulated packets.
+  If set to 0, this option forces the FCS feature and rejects tunnel decapsulation in the flow engine for such devices.

+  By default, the PMD will set this value to 1.

 .. _mlx5_firmware_config: